3dbeb41841bfbfcc24d55143816cf7f1/projects/project1.md

 ## Project Feedback + Evaluation

-Your project will be evaluated by your instructor team in order to provide you with useful feedback.
+Your project will be evaluated by your instructional team in order to provide you with useful feedback.
 The following criteria will be used for the evaluation:

 * __Project Workflow__: Did you complete the user stories, wireframes, task tracking, and/or ERDs, as specified above?
 Did you use source control as expected for the phase of the program you’re in (detailed above)?